ExamDay/NeuralGREWT/README.md

 (in the case of unknown languages, this ground set can just be a random subset of the corpus)
 - Compile a "symbol set" of all symbols in the chosen language, or at least a large set of the most common ones.
-- Create a 3 dimensional <em>perturbation matrix</em> from the ground and symbol sets by:
+- Create a 4 dimensional <em>perturbation tensor</em> from the ground and symbol sets by:
-    - For each <em>ground string</em> in the ground set; for each <em>symbol</em> in the symbol set;
+    - Add to the perturbation tensor a <em>cube</em> for each <em>symbol</em> in the symbol set;
-    add to the perturbation matrix the vector of all strings that can be created by replacing any one item in the ground string with the symbol.
-Of course, making sure to do this in a consistent order for each vector. (in an actual matrix all such vectors need to be padded to uniform dimension with null strings ―  In practice we can use a 2 dimensional matrix of pointers to vectors of variable dimension)
+    construct each cube by stacking a <em>plane</em> for each <em>ground string</em> in the ground set; construct each plane by stacking a <em>vector</em> for all strings that can be created by replacing any one item in the ground string with the symbol.
+Of course, making sure to do this in the same order for all vectors.
+    (In an actual tensor all such vectors need to be padded to uniform dimension with null strings ―  In practice we can use a 3 dimensional tensor of pointers to vectors of variable dimension)
-- Create a 3 dimensional <em>validity matrix</em> from the perturbation matrix by:
+- Create a 4 dimensional <em>validity tensor</em> from the perturbation tensor by:
-    - For each item, or <em>p-string</em>, in the perturbation matrix, judge the probability of that string by summing the relative likelihoods of each symbol appearing at its location given all previous symbols in the p-string (using the predictor) and dividing by the length of that p-string.
+    - For each vector in the perturbation tensor, judge the probability of that vector by summing the relative likelihoods of each symbol appearing at its location given all previous symbols in the vector (using the predictor) and dividing by the length of that vector.
-- Perform T-SNE followed by PCA on the validity matrix to infer number and relative importance of symbol categories.
+- Perform T-SNE followed by PCA on the validity tensor to infer number and relative importance of symbol categories.
-- Name each symbol category.
+- Name each symbol category. (can be totally arbitrary)
 - Create a <em>sym-cat</em> mapping of each symbol to a list of its categories sorted in descending order of the symbol's <em>belongingness</em> to each category.
 - Create a <em>cat-sym</em> mapping of each category to a list of its symbols sorted in descending order of each symbol's belongingness to the category.